godotengine/godot-docs/classes/class_navigationserver2d.rst

 Description
 -----------

-NavigationServer2D is the server that handles navigation maps, regions and agents.
+NavigationServer2D is the server that handles navigation maps, regions, and agents.
 It does not handle A\* navigation from :ref:`AStar2D<class_AStar2D>` or :ref:`AStarGrid2D<class_AStarGrid2D>`.

 Maps are divided into regions, which are composed of navigation polygons.
 Together, they define the traversable areas in the 2D world.

 \ **Note:** Most **NavigationServer2D** changes take effect after the next physics frame and not immediately.
-This includes all changes made to maps, regions or agents by navigation-related nodes in the scene tree or made through scripts.
+This includes all changes made to maps, regions, or agents by navigation-related nodes in the scene tree or made through scripts.

 For two regions to be connected to each other, they must share a similar edge.
 An edge is considered connected to another if both of its two vertices are at a distance less than ``edge_connection_margin`` to the respective other edge's vertex.